PennyHow/PyTrx/Examples/README.md

 # Example applications of PyTrx
 This folder contains example applications of PyTrx.
 Specifically it contains script drivers and the associated data with these examples.
-These can easily be adapted to different datasets and applications.<br>
+These can easily be adapted to different datasets and applications.
+A selection of these examples, along with others, are presented in the PyTrx methods paper:

+<h3>How et al. (In Review) PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
+Geoscientific Instrumentation, Methods and Data Systems Discussions</h3>

 <hr>